548 California Ave, Reno, NV Ph 775-324-7979 email: firstname.lastname@example.org

 Like the Cadet Honor Code at West Point, our office staff “will not lie, cheat, steal or tolerate those who do”.
 In professions such as the military and the legal profession where lives are compromised or endangered by non-virtuous behavior, trust becomes sacred and integrity becomes a requisite quality for each professional.

 Good office morale is everyone’s concern and everyone’s responsibility.
-Please avoid: bringing in personal problems, insulting words or behavior, annoying habits or practices and poor housekeeping or personal hygiene.
-Be friendly and kind to men, women and law dogs.
+Please avoid: bringing in personal problems, insulting words or behavior, annoying habits or practices, and poor housekeeping or personal hygiene.
+Be friendly and kind to men, women, and law dogs.
 Good morale is a group effort but can be shattered by one person.
 Any person consistently degrading office morale should be called out by anyone else willing to help by taking a stand.
-Good manners among coworkers helps immensely – be polite, say “thanks”, show appreciation, apologize when wrong, give others a break when they are over stressed or misbehaving, don’t over react too much or too often.
-Great office morale is probably our best defense against burnout and work related unhappiness.
+Good manners among coworkers help immensely – be polite, say “thanks”, show appreciation, apologize when wrong, give others a break when they are over-stressed or misbehaving, don’t overreact too much or too often.
+Great office morale is probably our best defense against burnout and work-related unhappiness.

 Multi-lateral Interactive Staff Morale has become our 4th Critical Number to watch and such numbers appear on our monthly Awards Report to help us all ensure that our morale & our co-workers’ morale are good.
 Publishing Guidelines: